-Vocabulary Introduction and Practice (15 minutes)
+Vocabulary Introduction and Matching (10 minutes)

-- 1. Display word cards with key terms related to elections (e.g., "vote," "ballot," "candidate"). - 2.
-Provide simplified definitions for each term and model how to use them in sentences. - 3.
-Engage students in a matching activity where they match each word card with its corresponding definition. - 4.
-Use sentence frames to scaffold students' understanding and encourage them to use the vocabulary in context.
+- 1. Introduce key vocabulary words related to elections such as "vote," "ballot," "candidate," and "election" using word cards. - 2.
+Provide simplified definitions for each term and model how to use them in sentences using sentence frames. - 3.
+Engage students in a matching activity where they match each word card with its corresponding definition, with support as needed. - 4.
+Review the answers as a class and clarify any misunderstandings.